-After the death of Admiral Brear Walter took over his premises and lived at Fairfield Cottage on the corner of Quarry Hill and Aberford Road, opposite the Whittaker’s house.
+When Admiral Brear died Walter took over his premises and lived at Fairfield Cottage on the corner of Quarry Hill and Aberford Road, opposite the Whittaker’s house.
 On his death in 1927 he handed over to his son Sydney who worked there until he retired.
 The building was then bought and renovated by joiner Brian Westwood.

 With nowhere else to go she decided to leave the village and travelled to live with her mother’s sister, Elizabeth, who was still in St. Petersburg married to businessman Issac Moss.
 There, in 1875, Annie married John Simpson from Northumberland, a civil engineer who had a contract to design branches to the main Russian railway lines.